dhruvnaveen/Saas-Cohort-Analytics/README.md

   deterministically in code, the model only phrases them, and a post-hoc verifier checks every number in the output against the computed facts.

-## Deploy

-Single static file — works on any static host.
-For GitHub Pages: put `index.html` at the repo root, then Settings → Pages → deploy from branch `main`, folder `/ (root)`.

-## Run locally

-Open `index.html` in any browser.
-To use the AI summary, paste an Anthropic API key (used directly from your browser, never stored or sent anywhere else).